 What are the lessons like?

-The lessons are all structured in a uniform manner.
+The lessons are structured in a uniform manner.
 Each lesson begins with a video introduction that is typically between 4-8 minutes by YangYang.
 YangYang introduces the curriculum for that specific lesson and then the user is prompted to complete an audio or visual quiz to gauge their understanding of the material taught in the associated video.
 Each lesson also comes with a downloadable .pdf that the user can use to study the contents of that specific lesson at a pace and in a manner that best suits them.
 All lessons also include a flashcard portion which can be later accessed in the flashcard database.

 Yoyo Chinese Alternatives